preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Adding documents through related links now correctly lists deleted users (#117801).
 - Now possible to create two enterprise properties with the same displayname (#115627).
 - Fixed the page properties block to correctly rowbreak properties that does not fit (#118275).
+- AzureAD groups with special characters in thier name now correctly show up in people pickers (#118570).